-As a representative of MB Mission - a sending agency - I have to tell you that we absolutely need to continue to send missionaries into the world.
+As a representative of Multiply - a sending agency - I have to tell you that we absolutely need to continue to send missionaries into the world.
 We need to send more!
-2 billion people living outside the reach of the gospel demands it.
+3 billion people living outside the reach of the gospel demands it.

 But I am convinced that as you move toward discovering your roll in this new missions paradigm locally, your hearts will grow in such magnificent ways that one of the inevitable outcomes will be a greater commitment to the great commission globally.

 Your prayers for the missionaries your church supports will grow.
 Your financial giving to reach the 2 billion lost in darkness will increase.
 Your desires to go and be a part of the work on short term mission trips will expand.